AntonioCBraga/fightingGame/README.md

 a very simple fighting game

 bugs list
-1.all abilities show previus projectiles. might be some collorfill or somethign like that within the class or being a sphere
+1.all abilities show previus projectiles. might be some collorfill or somethign like that within the class or |being a sphere|
+2.Both ropes at same time may cause players to get stuck inside eachother (add player collision)